TƯỜNG LỬA THẾ HỆ MỚI

 - CONTENT-ID: Controls web surfing, protects you against threats, and limits the unauthorized transfer of files and data.

-SP3 ARCHITECTURES: Next-Generation Firewalls are based on a unique Single Pass Parallel Processing (SP3) Architecture – which enables high-throughput, low-latency network security, even while incorporating unprecedented features and technology.
-Palo Alto Networks solves the performance problems that plague today’s security infrastructure with the SP3 architecture, which combines two complementary components is SINGLE PASS SOFTWARE and PARALLEL PROCESSING HARDWARE.
+SP3 ARCHITECTURES: Next-Generation Firewalls are based on a unique Single Pass Parallel Processing (SP3) Architecture -which enables high-throughput, low-latency network security, even while incorporating unprecedented features and technology.
+Palo Alto Networks solves the performance problems that plague today’s security infrastructure with the SP3 architecture, which combines two complementary components is SINGLE PASS SOFT & PARALLEL PROCESSING HARD.

 Armed with a better understanding of what is traversing your network, your security team and business groups can determine the business value of certain applications to specific users.
 Next, you can set up policies that enable application usage while also protecting your network.